 The hills are alive …

 Most of us know the Hollywood version of the von Trapp family — widowed Capt.
 Georg von Trapp falls in love with and later marries Maria, his children’s governess.
-They begin performing together, eventually fleeing the impending Nazi occupation of Austria.
+They began performing together, eventually fleeing the impending Nazi occupation of Austria.
 While there are several discrepancies between the real story and the fictionalized account, “The Sound of Music” left an indelible mark on the city.

 In 1965, Christopher Plummer and Julie Andrews brought “The Sound of Music” to life on the silver screen.
 Much of the film was shot on location in and around Salzburg.
 Fans can visit the Nonnberg Abbey, where Mother Superior encouraged Maria to “Climb Every Mountain,” or the garden at Schloss Hellbrunn where Liesel lamented the hardships of being “Sixteen Going on Seventeen.”
 To see the fictional residence of the von Trapp family, you’ll have to visit three different locations: Schloss Frohnburg, Schloss Leopoldskron and Schloss Hellbrunn.
 Skip and sing your way through the vibrant Mirabell Gardens, or just enjoy the bright blue skies from beneath the fountain at the Residenzplatz.

-Visitors can opt to visit locations on their own, or take one of several guided tours available.
-While “The Sound of Music” tours are among the most popular, there are plenty other excursions offered for classical music enthusiasts.
+Visitors can opt to visit locations on their own or take one of several guided tours available.
+While “The Sound of Music” tours are among the most popular, there are plenty of other excursions offered for classical music enthusiasts.
 With bustling cafés, amazing architecture and a fantastic music scene, Salzburg’s rich history makes it well worth visiting.

 Subscribe to our Stripes Europe newsletter and receive amazing travel stories, great event info, helpful PCS tips, interesting lifestyle articles and more directly in your inbox!